Freight Brokerage Market

 -

-In February 2024, Convoy introduced digital freight brokerage services powered by AI for dynamic pricing and improved carrier matching.
+In February 2024, Convoy introduced digital freight brokerage services powered by AI, offering dynamic pricing and improved carrier matching to enhance logistics efficiency.

 -